Important safety information

 After reviewing your results, your provider will determine if you’re eligible for medication.
 If you are, they’ll tailor a program with prescription treatment best suited to your unique biology.

-You’ll have everything you need during treatment, including on-demand provider access, medication management, and ongoing refill support.
+You’ll have everything you need during treatment, including on-demand provider access via video or messaging, medication management, and ongoing refill support.

 “I started losing weight almost immediately.
 To me, truly, this has been a game-changer.”